The ip access-list command options and arguments

 permit 20.0.0.0 0.255.255.255

-As you can see in the above output, the ACL 101 has sequence numbers and the ACL 30 does not have sequence numbers.
-You can edit ACL 101 but you can't edit ACL 30.
+As you can see in the above output, ACL 101 has sequence numbers, and ACL 30 does not have sequence numbers.
+You can edit ACL 101, but you cannot edit ACL 30.

 Editing/updating ACL entries

-To edit or update an ACL, we have to enter ACL configuration mode.
-Once we enter ACL configuration mode, we can use the following command to delete an existing entry.
+To edit or update an ACL, enter ACL configuration mode, and use the following command to delete the existing entry.

 Router(config-{std|ext}-nacl)# no sequence_#